U.S. says 'terminated' top Iran general to thwart attack on Americans

 U.S. officials said Soleimani was killed in a drone strike.
 Iran said he died in an attack by U.S. helicopters.

 Israel put its army on high alert and U.S. allies in Europe including Britain, France and Germany voiced concerns.
 U.N.
 Secretary-General Antonio Guterres called for “maximum restraint”.

+In a letter to Guterres and the U.N.
+Security Council, Iran said it reserved the right under international law to self-defense and that Soleimani’s killing “by any measure, is an obvious example of State terrorism...”

 Iran’s top Arab foe, Saudi Arabia, urged restraint.
 Russian Foreign Minister Sergei Lavrov told his U.S. counterpart Mike Pompeo on a phone call that the killing “grossly violates international law” and would lead to serious consequences for regional peace and stability, according to a ministry statement.

 The U.S. embassy in Baghdad urged American citizens to leave Iraq immediately, and dozens of U.S. citizens working for foreign oil companies in the southern city of Basra left.
 The evacuations would not affect output and exports, Iraqi officials said.